Frequently Asked Questions (FAQs)

 We require two references in order to assess your application.
 When you apply via Imperial Gateway you will be asked to nominate two referees.
-These should normally be academic referees, but if you have significant work experience, you may use a professional referee.

-Referees will be contacted by Imperial College and sent instructions for submitting a reference - we cannot accept references sent by you.
 We will not be able to pass your application on to your proposed supervisor until we have received two references, so please speak to your referees beforehand to ensure they are willing and able to provide a reference for you.

 I am not a native English speaker - do I need to take an English Language test before I apply?